This simple step-by-step fakeaway recipe guide lets you make your own Turkish-style takeaway lamb shish kebab skewers at home.

 Instructions

-- Chop meat into 2-inch cubes, add lamb to marinade.
-Seal bag and rub the marinade into the meat.
+- Chop 400 g Lamb neck fillet into 2-inch cubes, and add lamb to marinade.
+Seal the bag and rub the marinade into the meat.

-- Leave sealed bag or bowl in the fridge to marinate the lamb meat.
-For best results leave as long as possible, but can be anytime between 2- 24 hours
+- Leave the sealed bag or bowl in the fridge to marinate the lamb meat.
+For best results, leave as long as possible especially if using a tougher joint of lamb.
+This can be anytime between 2 to 24 hours.

 Gas BBQ Grill - High heat